googlearchive/firebase-dart/README.md

 ### Auth tests and example

-Auth tests and example need to have **Auth providers** correctly set.
+Auth tests and some examples need to have **Auth providers** correctly set.
 The following providers need to be enabled in Firebase console, `Auth/Sign-in method` section:

 * E-mail/password
 * Anonymous